Alan R. Silverman

-Certified Carlsbad Family Lawyer Alan R. Silverman Puts His Psychology Background to Work for You
+Certified Family Court Law Specialist Alan R. Silverman Applies His Professional Psychology Experience to Work for You

-Certified by the CaliforniaBar's Board of Legal Specialization as a family law specialist
+Certified by The State Bar of California’s Board of Legal Specialization as a Family Court law specialist (CFLS)

-- An intensive background investigation by the State Bar of California to assess competence and ethics
+- An intensive background investigation by The State Bar of California to assess competence and ethics

 - A challenging written exam